kdeldycke/awesome-engineering-team-management/README.md

 On the day-to-day dynamics of the team, and its interaction with other teams.

-- [A Career Cold Start Algorithm](https://boz.com/articles/career-cold-start) - The author developed an algorythm to ramp-up quickly when joining an existing team where he had a massive knowledge deficit and no pre-existing relationships.
+- [A Career Cold Start Algorithm](https://boz.com/articles/career-cold-start) - The author developed an algorithm to ramp-up quickly when joining an existing team where he had a massive knowledge deficit and no pre-existing relationships.
 - [How to Celebrate the Small Wins](https://medium.dave-bailey.com/how-to-celebrate-the-small-wins-4a03004a1816) - My takeaway: `Celebrating Slow Progress; Hunt for Key Milestones`.
 - [Team Leader Venn Diagram](https://larahogan.me/blog/team-leader-venn-diagram/) - `A tool for gaining a shared understanding of responsibilities`.
 - [Eye Candy QA](https://techreflect.net/2020/01/05/eye-candy-qa-2005-2011/) - Retelling of author's job at Apple: `John Louch was my boss. (…) John always shared everything with us, even the “don't share this with your team” stuff.
 We were people he trusted, so it was as it should be.
 It made you feel like you were part of something greater.` Or why sharing some open secret promote strong trust in your entourage.